Building bridges from one screen to another

 All told, Headup has made or published games with more than 70 million players altogether, across every platform you can think of on console, PC and mobile.
-An important content partner for Hatch, I met up with Chief Technology Officer Mark Aldrup for more details on what makes the company tick, how they pick their projects, and what they make of the new reality of streaming games on demand.
+An important content partner for Hatch, I met up with Chief Technology Officer Mark Aldrup on the sidelines of Gamescom for more details on what makes the company tick, how they pick their projects, and what they make of the new reality of streaming games on demand.

 As you’re CTO I’ll start with some technology questions.
 I think most of your games, at least the ones on Hatch, are built in Unity.
 Do you have a particular view on game engines?

 Internally, we’re mainly using Unity.
 But it’s just because we have the most experience with that, and we’re a small team.
 But we’re not restricted to only using Unity; we’re also looking into possibilities with Unreal and also CryEngine.
 We see that all of them have really good specs.